ajaysridharan/slate/source/includes/_customers.md

 ```

 <aside class="notice">
 Extra ID is shown and returned only if the feature is activated for your product.
-Account owners have access rights to do that.
+Account owners have access rights to enable and disable optional features.
 </aside>

 ### Attributes